Compressing Language Models for Specialized Domains

-Figure \ref{fig:runtime-statistics} presents the time and memory requirements of each method, which are often limiting factors in practice.
-First, we observe that cross-calibration does not increase the duration of compression over SparseGPT, both at 0.8 hours.
-This is considerably faster than D-Pruner, which on average takes 9.3 hours, 11 times longer than our approach.
-We also observe that cross-calibration does not increase the memory required for compression over SparseGPT, with both using up to 20 GB of memory.
+Figure~\ref{fig:runtime-statistics} presents the time and memory requirements of each method, which are often limiting factors in practice.
+First, we observe that \ours{} (0.5 hours) reduces the duration of compression compared to SparseGPT (0.8 hours).
+This is considerably faster than D-Pruner, which on average takes 9.3 hours, 18 times longer than our approach.
+We also observe that \ours{} does not increase the memory required for compression over SparseGPT, with both using up to 20 GB of memory.
 In contrast, D-Pruner uses up to 65.6 GB of memory, over three times more than our approach.
-Consequently, this suggests that cross-calibration is more practical than D-Pruner, with lower computational requirements.
+This suggests that \ours{} is more practical than D-Pruner, offering lower computational resource requirements.